 FSMA stores your personal data for as long as you are a member and will delete your data one year after you deactivate your membership.
 FSMA has a legal obligation to retain financial records for a period of seven years.

-- Registration.
-When you register you will be asked to provide your name, email address, company/organization, professional title, email address, phone number, emergency contact name and phone number, citizenship or country of residence, and any dietary or disability-based accommodation needs.
+a) Registration.
+When you register you will be asked to provide your name, email address, company/organisation, professional title, email address, phone number, emergency contact name and phone number, citizenship or country of residence, and any dietary or disability-based accommodation needs.

 We use the personal data of you as a visitor to register you to attend the event, send an email to you to confirm your registration, provide you with updates regarding the event, contact you about future events, print your physical name badge at the event, send you reports, materials, and updates, review and respond to feedback, comments, photos, videos, or other information you submit via registration forms or post-event surveys.
 The processing of the personal data is therefore necessary for the purposes of the legitimate interest pursued by FSMA, in order to provide you with a tailored and safe event.